SinaRampe/multiple_pdf_chatbot/README.md

 tbd/identified problems:
-- current chain returns only 4 text blocks, which is suboptimal for some UCs, e.g. searching and Q&A of receipts, update readme
+- current chain returns only 4 text blocks, which is suboptimal for some UCs, e.g. searching and Q&A of receipts
 - add pypdf, tiktoken to requirements accordingly
 - include run ingestion.py
 - further readme testing